HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

   * `content-type: application/json`
 * Body: JSON object including
   * `recipient`: Required.
 A string describing the recipient (e.g.,the name of an organization or person) suitable for display to the Receiving User
   * `passcode`: Conditional.
-SHALL be populated with a user-supplied Passcode if the `P` flag was present in the SMART Health Links payload
+SHALL be populated with a user-supplied Passcode if the `P` flag was present in the SMART Health Link payload
   * `embeddedLengthMax`: Optional.
 Integer upper bound on the length of embedded payloads (see [`.files.embedded`](#filesembedded-content))

-If the SMART Health Links is no longer active, the Resource Server SHALL respond with a 404.
+If the SMART Health Link is no longer active, the Resource Server SHALL respond with a 404.

 If an invalid Passcode is supplied, the Resource Server SHALL reject the request and SHALL enforce a total lifetime count of incorrect Passcodes for a given SMART Health Links, to prevent attackers from performing an exhaustive Passcode search.
 The error response for an invalid Passcode SHALL use the `401` HTTP status code and the response body SHALL be a JSON payload with